Aparajito: Origin and development

 Aparajito was based on the last fifth of the novel Pather Panchali and the first third of the novel Aparajito by Banerjee.
 The novel Pather Panchali is a classic bildungsroman (a type of coming-of-age story) in the canon of Bengali literature.
 It first appeared as a serial in a Calcutta periodical in 1928 and was published as a book the next year.
 According to Ray's biographer, Robinson, among the three films of the Apu trilogy, Aparajito bears the closest resemblance with its literary source.
 Banerjee's depiction of the mother-son relation fascinated Ray.
 Robinson writes: "Their relationship had some echoes on a purely psychological plane for him".
 Ray was in particular moved by Banerjee's "daring and profound revelation", that "for some time after Sarbajaya's death Apu becomes familiar with a strange sensation ... his immediate reaction had been one of pleasure, like a surge of release ... a delight in the breaking of bonds ... there was no doubt he loved his mother, but the news of her death had at first brought him pleasure—he couldn't avoid the truth".
-Ray's wife Bijoya also voiced her concerns when she discovers the plot, asking him "Do you think people in our country will accept a son's relief at having won his freedom at his mother's death?"
-Ray was aware of the risk, saying "let's see what happens.
+Ray's wife Bijoya also voiced her concerns when she discovered the plot, asking him "Do you think people in our country will accept a son's relief at having won his freedom at his mother's death?"
+Ray was aware of the risk, saying: "let's see what happens.
 After all, later Apu was full of regret at his initial reaction upon his mother's death.
 And as he realized, her death actually came as a very big blow to him".